 Sixth form colleges provide high-quality academic education to 16 to 18-year-olds enabling them to progress to university or higher level vocational education.

 Vocational colleges offer courses to students as an alternative route to A levels, focusing on a specific profession, such as Engineering, IT & Digital, Catering and Sport.

-T-levels are a new qualification which will be delivered over a 2 year period, the course will consist of both classroom based learning as well as an industrial placement lasting approximately 45 days.
-These qualifications will be the equivalent to three A-levels.
-They will be offered in Tees Valley from September 2021 at Middlesbrough College in the following areas: Construction/Digital/Education and Child Care/Health and Science.
+T-levels are a new qualification which follow on from GCSE’s and are the equivalent to three A-levels.
+Each course is delivered over a 2 year period, and will consist of both classroom based learning as well as an industrial placement lasting approximately 45 days.

 Vocational qualifications are available in a wide range of subjects.
 This pathway is better suited to those students who want to follow a route into a specific sector or industry or are unsure which pathway they wish to follow and want to try something they have an interest in.
 These courses consist of both theory and practical elements.